Maniple (military unit): Equipment

 The echelons differed not only in their roles, but also in their equipment.
 Polybius describes their panoply in detail.
 First, the velites were armed with a sword, javelins, and a small shield called a parma.
 They wore no armor, apart from a helmet, which was often covered in animal skins.
 Polybius asserts that these skins not only protected the helmet, but also served as a means of identification, such that soldiers could be remembered and later rewarded for acts of bravery.
 Next, the hastati were armed in "full panoply."
 Their armament included a sword, javelins, and a large, reinforced shield.
 For armor, they wore a helmet decorated with tall plumes designed to make its wearer appear larger, as well as a sheet of metal called a "heart plate" to protect the chest.
 Principes were equipped in the same manner as the hastati.
 Wealthier soldiers (of a property value greater than 10,000 drachmas) could afford a chain-mail cuirass.
 Finally, the triarii were equipped like the other infantry, with the exception of a thrusting spear in place of javelins.

 This equipment was generally lighter and cheaper than that of the Servian hoplites that preceded the maniple.
 It emphasized the flexibility of the maniple system and allowed for lightly armored, highly mobile soldiers.
-Moreover, because purchasing the equipment was the responsibility of the individual soldier, its affordability helped increase the amount of citizens eligible for military service.
+Moreover, because purchasing the equipment was the responsibility of the individual soldier, its affordability helped increase the number of citizens eligible for military service.